to our 2015 Maine

 hearing from you again next year!

-on a rising trend by the 27-28 of September.
+10-16, to 73 for the period of the contest.
 The largest solar event of

 Society of Southern